-Superflex Dynasty Rankings: Post-NFL Draft Update
+Superflex Dynasty Rankings: 2021 Preseason Update

 Many dynasty football leagues now play in a superflex format.
 There are stark contrasts in quarterback value versus other skill positions in superflex dynasty football rankings due to positional scarcity, so you’ll notice that I have many quarterbacks ranked higher overall.
 Beyond that, there are even nuances that change where quarterbacks are ranked within the position.

 Quarterback age and starting longevity are far bigger priorities in superflex formats, which changes how I have quarterbacks ranked between the formats.
 In 1QB leagues, quarterback prospects with upside are coveted over safe starters because backup quarterbacks are rarely needed outside of injuries and bye weeks.
 However, in superflex leagues, consistent producers at QB2 and QB3 on dynasty rosters are necessary depth since it’s beneficial for the vast majority of teams start two quarterbacks every week.

 The influx of a talented 2021 rookie class has shaken up these superflex dynasty rankings quite a bit, as high-upside rookies like Trey Lance and Trevor Lawrence are already worth drafting early in startups.
 Here are my updated top-200 ranked players assuming a superflex format with PPR scoring (you can find my 1QB dynasty rankings here).
 And be sure to check back for updated dynasty rankings as we approach the end of the 2021 regular season!

 Say what?!
 Your dynasty football league didn’t use Fantrax last year?
 Unthinkable!
 Check out all the features Fantrax has to offer, and we think you’ll be singing a different tune for the coming season.

 Superflex Dynasty Rankings